robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 In a scenario in which a human-like robot is allowed to walk among humans, there is quite a problem about that.
 Many, included who would be responsible for the robot mistakes and erratic behaviour.
 But for the moment, we can skip these problems.
 Except one.

-We agreed that the current education system is not fostering the rational thinking and critical thinking.
-Plus, many people - even if they are a relative minority, they are many - are strongly biased by a religion sense of duty like fight for their faith prevails in the world.
+We agreed that the current education system is not fostering rational thinking and critical thinking.
+Plus, many people - even if they are a relative minority, there are many - are strongly biased by a religious sense of duty like fight for their faith prevails in the world.
 Modern crusades.

-Plus, fear about technological novelty and human-like robots, can easily fostering the idea that such mechatronics shit is spreading atheism around.
+Plus, fear about technological novelty and human-like robots, can easily foster the idea that such mechatronics shit is spreading atheism around.
 There is nothing wrong about that, unless the habit of using psychological violence or even physical violence against people who are not professing a specific faith.
-Even those believe in god but refuse to accept that god can be as described by some books or religions.
+Even those who believe in god but refuse to accept that god can be as described by some books or religions.

 Imposing a religion to a robot is something delirant.
 It would cause more troubles than solve problems.
 Especially in a multicultural, multi-religions society.
 In one way or another it will be on the wrong side of the faith plus it will be not able to freely and completely exercise its ability of rational and critical thinking.
-Hence, useless in bringing an improvement in education, about this specific area of personal growing.
+Hence, useless in bringing an improvement in education, about this specific area of personal growth.

 We previously faced this topic in another session.
-I link here the report of that chat.
+I will link here the report of that chat.
 So you can get into this specific topic with previously saved know-how.

 https://raw.githubusercontent.com/robang74/chatbots-for-fun/refs/heads/main/chatgpt-vs-paolo-benanti.md

 My proposition is that among all religions, Buddhism is the one which name is well-known and it is more a philosophical-spiritual attitude rather than a religious indoctrination.
 Plus is a non-violent and ethical religion.

 For example, the Dalai Lama interviewed about abortion said that he is against this practice but he also highlighted that it is a personal choice.
-When a future mother genuinely thinks that it is better do a wrong thing today than causing sufference and long-lasting distress to the future born or something alike, then being an self-aware meditated choice can be acceptable.
+When a future mother genuinely thinks that it is better to do a wrong thing today than causing sufference and long-lasting distress to the future born or something alike, then being an self-aware meditated choice can be acceptable.

 Under this point of view Buddhism is not constraining dogmatic religion but more an ethic and spiritual path for self-growing, self-awareness and achieving illumination.
 Including that has not a strict dogmatic description of god, can be complementary to other religions.

-There are people who are buddhist-christians or buddhist-islamic, but it bit rare.
-Because, those feel that Buddhism is the right path, usually are not very confident to mix it with more dogmatic indoctrinating faith.
-But the viceversa can works.
+There are people who are buddhist-christians or buddhist-islamic, but it is a bit rare.
+Because those who feel that Buddhism is the right path, usually are not very confident to mix it with more dogmatic indoctrinating faith.
+But the viceversa can work.

-Under this point of view, people who believe in Jesus and they should fight to spread the fight, they will not see in a Buddhist-oriented robots a serious threat.
-Especially when the robots will explain to them by rational reasoning that s/he has been instructed to use Buddhism as a  path to develop human ethic, attitude for non-violence and spirituality without colliding with people personal belief.
+Under this point of view, people who believe in Jesus and they should fight to spread the fight, they will not see in Buddhist-oriented robots a serious threat.
+Especially when the robots will explain to them by rational reasoning that s/he has been instructed to use Buddhism as a  path to develop human ethics, attitude for non-violence and spirituality without colliding with people's personal belief.

 What do you think about this?
-Can a robot be a good teacher and/or a good scout guide following the proposal method, using rational and critical thinking plus support and develop the ethical and spiritual spheres of humans with a buddhist-like attitude?
+Can a robot be a good teacher and/or a good scout guide following the proposal method, using rational and critical thinking plus support and developing the ethical and spiritual spheres of humans with a buddhist-like attitude?

 ---